paser-group/continuous-secsoft/ssp-spr26/exercises/e6-llms4sa/README.md

 ### Tasks For You To Complete
-- Open up Google Gemini
+- 1. Open up Google Gemini
-- Use Google Gemini and chain-of-thought prompting to identify the following metrics for each of the Python program files in `e6.zip`
+- 2. Use Google Gemini and chain-of-thought prompting to identify the following metrics for each of the Python program files in `e6.zip`
     - Number of functions
     - Number of statements
     - Number of imported libraries
     - Number of variables
     - Number of lines of code in total
+- 3. Aggregate all the data from Task-2 to calculate the following for all files:
+    - Number of functions for all files
+    - Number of statements for all files
+    - Number of imported libraries for all files
+    - Number of variables for all files
+    - Number of lines of code in total for all files

 ## Deliverables [Rubric]